acend/openshift-operations-training/content/en/docs/04/01_basics.md

 {{% /details %}}

 We can now do all the things as if we had connected via ssh.
-Which, of course, is still possible but might be less convenient.
+Which is still possible but might be less convenient.

 One of these things you might want to do is have a look at the running containers on that node.
 We do this using `crictl`.